 The information contained in the Observer is not preserved across executions, but it may be serialized and passed on to other nodes if an

-As an example, the coverage shared map filled during the execution to report the executed edges used by fuzzers such as AFL and
+As an example, the coverage map, filled during the execution to report the executed edges used by fuzzers such as AFL and

 In terms of code, in the library this entity is described by the

 In addition to holding the volatile data connected with the last execution of the target, the structures implementing this trait can define some execution hooks that are executed before and after each fuzz case.
-In this hooks, the observer can modify the fuzzer's state.
+In these hooks, the observer can modify the fuzzer's state.

 The fuzzer will act based on these observers through a